philipxlee/baba-is-you/README.md

     * Ability to control multiple elements on the grid simultaneously.
     * Dynamic rule updating in game.
     * Ability to have multiple windows running the game.

-### Assignment Impressions

-* This project was a great way to learn how to work with a large team and manage a large codebase.
-* The project required good usage of data files to integrate between the model and view of both authoring and gameplay applications.
-* This project was a way to challenge ourselves and acquire new technical and interpersonal skills along the way.
-* It taught us to appreciate the synergy that comes from working together toward a common goal.
-* It also taught us to embrace constructive criticism as an opportunity for growth and improvement, as depicted by changes we made from the feedback we got after demos.
-* The project was also very helpful in being able to experience agile in a team and to see what it is like to work with multiple people using sprints.
-* This project also reinforced the importance of setting realistic objectives and forcing yourself to meet your deadlines so that the team is not experiencing blockers.
-* The project has made me appreciate how smaller individual goals can work so interdependently and come together to achieve a beautiful larger goal.
-I have developed a great understanding of working in large code and large, distributed teams.